 Homemade Egg Noodles

-I have an affinity for old things – I was one of those strange children that was old by the age of five, and have only become older since. 🙂 My heart goes out to old animals, I love old recipes and methods, The smell of musty old archived papers or books sends me into a tizzy.
+I have an affinity for old things – I was one of those strange children that was old by the age of five, and have only become older since. 🙂 My heart goes out to old animals, I love old recipes and methods, the smell of musty old archived papers or books sends me into a tizzy.
 If they only made a perfume that smelled old and musty, I’d wear it, too.
-So what’s that have to do with Homemade Egg Noodles?
-But speaking of old, please forgive my very old and not so great photos!
-I’ll be updating these next time I make them.
+So what does that have to do with Home Made Egg Noodles?

 Homemade Egg Noodles